Simon Stevens: Honours and awards

 Stevens is an Honorary Fellow of Balliol College, University of Oxford, of the Royal College of Physicians, and of the Royal College of General Practitioners.
-He was awarded an Honorary Doctorate by the University of Birmingham.

-Stevens was knighted in the 2020 New Year Honours for services to Health and the NHS.
+He has been awarded Honorary Doctorates by the University of Birmingham., University of Strathclyde, Glasgow and Sheffield Hallam University Stevens was knighted in the 2020 New Year Honours for services to Health and the NHS.
 The official citation said "Labour, Coalition and Conservative administrations have all turned to him to fundamentally shape the Health Service's strategic direction for the better."

+On 29 April 2021 it was announced that Stevens would receive a life peerage.
+He became Lord Stevens of Birmingham, of Richmond upon Thames, on 5 July 2021.
+He was introduced to the House of Lords on 6 July 2021 where he sits as an independent crossbencher.
+He made his maiden speech in the Lords on 7 December 2021.